 - feeling nauseated and vomiting

-If you do experience any of these symptoms, you should call your doctor right away, as acute closed-angle glaucoma is an emergency.
+If you do experience any of these symptoms, you should call 911 or visit an emergency room right away.
+Acute closed-angle glaucoma is an emergency.

-Your doctor will ask questions about your condition, examine your eye, and measure your eye pressure.
+Your doctor will ask you questions about your condition, examine your eyes, and measure your eye pressure.
 No special tests are needed.
 If treated urgently, your eye can recover.
-Acute cases of closed-angle glaucoma are emergencies, and your doctor will ensure that you are taken to the hospital as quickly as possible.
-When treatment is delayed, you could lose your sight.
+Acute cases of closed-angle glaucoma are emergencies and you should go to the hospital as quickly as possible.
+You could lose your sight if you delay treatment.

 Medication and surgery are used to treat closed-angle glaucoma.

 You may need a number of different drugs including:

 - acetazolamide, which reduces the fluid in your eye